ankit1975/Textpad-/README.md

 # Textpad-
-Textpad is just like notepad with basics features using tkinter
+Textpad is just like notepad with basics features